-- Analyses shall be drawn up on a budgeted and accounting basis by investigating any deviations. - Periodic financial reports shall be drawn up by area of responsibility identifying the problems arising. - Financial services are staffed with properly trained and reliable people.
+- Periodic financial reports shall be drawn up by area of responsibility identifying the problems arising. - Financial services are staffed with properly trained and reliable people.

 The protection and safeguarding of the assets of the Company, its customers or other third parties.
 Specific: